Duanyll/comfyui-openai-api/README.md

 - `numpy` for computation but it is already a dependency of ComfyUI
 - `Pillow` also already used by ComfyUI for image processing

-The default `base_url` parameter targets the official OpenAI API server but by changing it, you can also use this project with other openai compatible servers like vLLM, TGI, etc...
+The default `base_url` parameter value targets the official OpenAI API endpoint but by changing it, you can also use this project with any openai compatible servers like vLLM, TGI, etc...

 ## Installation

 ### ComfyUI Manager

 This project has not been submitted to Comfy Manager yet.
-To install it with the manager, go to Custom Nodes Manager and use the Install via Git URL button in the bottom right corner.
+To install it with the manager, go to `Custom Nodes Manager` and use the `Install via Git URL` button in the bottom right corner.
 Enter the following URL: `https://github.com/hekmon/comfyui-openai-api.git`

 ### Manually